The American English T Sounds

 2. twenty = twenny- Thomas is paid twenny dollars an hour.

-3. plenty = plenny -Sally has plenny of money in the bank.
+3. plenty = I’ve got plenny of money.

 There are MANY others!

-Some of my accent reduction clients prefer not to drop the /t/ sound and that’s OK.
+Some of my clients prefer not to drop the /t/ sound and that’s OK.
 North Americans will understand you if you articulate the /t/.

-However, if you want to reduce your accent and sound more natural you may want to drop the /t/ sound in the words above.
+However, if you want your American accent to sound more smoother and natural you can drop the /t/ sound when you say the words above.